skaiworldwide-oss/AGViewer/README.md

 pm2 start ecosystem.config.js --env release
 ```

+>This will start AgensGraphViewer on http://localhost:4000 if port 4000 is free.

 To stop the process use the commands:

 ```bash
 pm2 stop ag-viewer-release
 pm2 delete ag-viewer-release
 ```

->This will start AgViewer on http://localhost:4000 if port 4000 is free.

 ### Connect AgViewer to AgensGraph Database